Italian destroyer Luca Tarigo: Design and description

 The Navigatoris were powered by two Parsons geared steam turbines, each driving one propeller shaft using steam supplied by four Odero-Terni-Orlando water-tube boilers.
 The turbines were designed to produce 55000 shp and a speed of 32 kn in service, although the ships reached speeds of 38–41 kn during their sea trials while lightly loaded.
 They carried enough fuel oil to give them a range of 3800 nmi at a speed of 18 kn.

 Their main battery consisted of six 120 mm guns in three twin-gun turrets, one each fore and aft of the superstructure and the third amidships.
 Anti-aircraft (AA) defense for the Navigatori-class ships was provided by a pair of 40 mm AA guns in single mounts abreast the forward funnel and a pair of twin-gun mounts for 13.2 mm machine guns.
 They were equipped with six 533 mm torpedo tubes in two triple mounts amidships.
 The Navigatoris could carry 86–104 mines.

 Construction and career

-Luca Tarigo was laid down by Gio.
-Ansaldo & C. at their Genoa-Sestri Ponente shipyard on 30 August 1927, launched on 9 December 1928 and commissioned on 16 November 1929.
+World War II

+Tarigo was assigned to the XIV Destroyer Squadron based initially in Taranto, then in Trapani and Palermo Its tasks consisted mainly of escorting fast troop transport convoys on the Naples-Palermo-Tripoli route as well as laying mines.